Course pages 2013–14

 - How floating-point computations diverge from real-number calculations.
 Absolute Error, Relative Error, Machine epsilon, Unit in Last Place (ulp).
 Finite computation: solving a quadratic.
 Summing a finite series.
 Rounding (round-off) and truncation (discretisation) error.
 Numerical differentiation; determining a good step size.

 - Iteration and when to stop.
 Unbounded computation may produce unbounded errors.
 Solving equations by iteration and comparison to terminate it.
 Newton’s method.
 Order of convergence.
 Why summing a Taylor series is problematic.

 - Custom Encodings Arbitrary precision floating point, adaptive floating point, interval arithmetic.
 Logarithmic and other non-linear representations.
 Their use in a-posteriori decision algorithms.
 Eg for rapid multiplication in Viterbi/Bayes and specialist ALUs (e.g. for low-density parity).

 - Matrix Methods Gaussian Elimination.
 L/U and Cholesky decompositions.
 Doolittle, Crout methods.
 Their stability and usefulness.

 - Efficient Implementation Chebychev orthogonal basis (for power series economisation) Practical implementation of scientific (trig/log) functions.
 Comparison of Taylor, Chebychev and Cordic.

 - Ill Conditioning and Chaotic Simulations.
 Role of partial derivatives and backwards stability.
 Condition number when amenable to mathematical analysis; Monte-Carlo exploration when not.
-Finite-element simulation and chaos in weather forecasting and Mandlebrot.
+Finite-difference simulation and chaos in weather forecasting and Mandelbrot.